daenavan/dropshare/SECURITY.md

 - **Implementation**: Challenge-response protocol using digital signatures

 ### Verification Process
-1. **Key Exchange**: Peers exchange both ECDH and ECDSA public keys
+1. **Key Exchange**: Sender initiates by sending both ECDH and ECDSA public keys
+2. **Key Response**: Receiver responds with their ECDH and ECDSA public keys
-2. **Challenge**: Each peer generates a random 32-byte challenge
+3. **Challenge**: Sender generates a random 32-byte challenge and sends it to receiver
-3. **Response**: Peers sign the challenge with their private ECDSA key
+4. **Response**: Receiver signs the challenge with their private ECDSA key and sends signature back
-4. **Verification**: Signatures are verified using the peer's public ECDSA key
+5. **Verification**: Sender verifies the signature using receiver's public ECDSA key
-5. **Completion**: Only verified peers can exchange files
+6. **Completion**: Only verified peers can exchange files; sender sends verification complete message

 ## 🔒 Security Properties